mendhak/angular-intro.js/README.md

 ## How to build

-If you want to build or contribute, first, get the node modules needed (grunt, bower)
+If you want to build or contribute, first, get the node modules needed (grunt, etc)

     npm install
-    p.s.: this will run `bower install` after completes :)

 Then, get grunt to build the typescript into .js and the minified angular-intro.min.js